Dalriada resident information

 If you have any problems during these times, please ring 028 9036 6394 / 077 5327 3329.
 Remember NSAs have authority to remove any guest or visitor within residences, either on or off campus.

-Below is a list of the RA's in Dalriada, they provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.
+Below is a list of the RSA's in Dalriada, they provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.

 They also deal with minor disputes and any minor incidents of anti-social behaviour on an informal basis.

-Your RA will also organise social activities and give you important information about all aspects of campus facilities, so it is a good idea to get to know them.
+Your RSA will also organise social activities through the Residents Life programme and give you important information about all aspects of campus facilities, so it is a good idea to get to know them.